 Secondary migrant(s) to Wisconsin (refugees who move to Wisconsin from a different state) may be eligible for RMA.
 If there is reason to believe the secondary migrant was receiving RMA in the previous state, use appropriate verification request procedures to request verification that the RMA benefits in the other state have been terminated.
 (See Medicaid Eligibility Handbook 20.1 for general verification rules and Medicaid Eligibility Handbook 20.7 for the appropriate verification request timeline).
 While the applicant has primary responsibility for providing verification, you must assist him or her in obtaining verification if he or she has difficulty in obtaining it.
-(See Medicaid Eligibility Handbook 20.5) In such cases, contacting the worker in the other state would likely be the most efficient way of verifying the information
+(See Medicaid Eligibility Handbook 20.5) In such cases, contacting the worker in the other state would likely be the most efficient way of verifying the information.

 Secondary migrants who were receiving RMA in another state must submit a medical assistance application in Wisconsin in order to be RMA-eligible.
-They are subject to the same financial and nonfinancial eligibility criteria as other refugees, including the twelve-month eligibility time-limit.
+They are subject to the same financial and nonfinancial eligibility criteria as other refugees, including the twelvementh eligibility time-limit, which begins on their date of eligibility (e.g., date of arrival, date asylum granted, etc.).

-EXAMPLE: A refugee moves from Minnesota to Wisconsin on 7/20/2022 and submits a refugee medical assistance application on 7/24/2012.
+EXAMPLE: A refugee arrives from overseas to Minnesota on June 1, 2022, and then moves from Minnesota to Wisconsin on 7/20/2022 and submits a refugee medical assistance application on 7/24/2022.
 During the interview, the refugee states that she was receiving RMA in Minnesota.
 The worker pends the case for proof that Minnesota RMA benefits have ended.
 The verification is received timely and shows that Minnesota RMA benefits ended on 7/31/2022.
 If the refugee is otherwise eligible, the worker should issue RMA benefits beginning on 8/1/2022.
-The last day of RMA eligibility would be determined by applying the twelve-month time limit, in this case 7/31/2023.
+The last day of RMA eligibility would be determined by applying the twelve-month time limit to the original date of arrival to the United States, in this case 5/31/2023.